Yunnan is a province in southwestern China known for its beautiful landscapes and diverse citizens.

 With such a diverse population, you’ll experience a diverse set of languages and people.
 Every person you meet, whether they’re local or not, will have a story to tell.
 You’ll be able to learn more about the culture in Yunnan through the residents living there.

 Most dialects of the Chinese language spoken in Yunnan are forms of Mandarin, the most spoken language in the world.

 Mandarin is the largest of the seven Chinese dialect groups and it’s spoken by more than 70% of Chinese speakers.

 Since you’ll be studying Chinese in Yunnan, you’ll be able to adventure out of your school and interact with the locals.
 Chatting in Mandarin with local Yunnan citizens may be hard at first, but it will give you real-world experience practicing your skills.

-One positive about living in smaller cities in Yunnan, compared to the big city life is that locals will actually stop and talk to you.
-Yes, everyone is busy, but Yunnan is known for its residents to be welcoming and friendly to tourists and expats.
+One positive about living in smaller cities in Yunnan, compared to the big city life, is that locals will stop and talk to you.
+Yes, everyone is busy, but Yunnan is known for its residents welcoming and friendly to tourists and ex-pats.